-Rob Schwartz is an American glass artist currently studying for his Master of Visual Arts at the School of Art, Australian National University.
+Rob Schwartz is an American glass artist who completed his Master of Visual Arts (advanced) degree at the School of Art & Design, Australian National University.
 He received his Bachelor of Fine Arts in Glass and Visual Communications from Ball State University, Muncie, Indiana.
-Before coming to Australia he completed an internship at STARworks, Star, North Carolina, and worked as a production glass blower at Flame Run Studio and Gallery, Louisville, Kentucky.
+Before coming to Australia, he completed an internship at STARworks, Star, North Carolina, and worked as a production glass blower at Flame Run Studio and Gallery, Louisville, Kentucky.
 Since arriving in Australia, Rob has also assisted various artists at the Canberra Glassworks and the School of Art.
-He was commissioned by the New South Wales Roads and Maritime Services for blown glass components as part of a refurbishing project around the Sydney Harbour Bridge.
-He hopes to remain in Australia to continue his art practice in glass after the completion of his degree in 2017.
+He was commissioned by the New South Wales Roads and Maritime Services for blown glass components as part of a refurbishing project around the Sydney Harbour Bridge, and assisting the completion of the Australian of the Year Awards.
+Since obtaining his post study visa, he has been working as the graduated resident at the ANU and several other jobs around the area including; casual technician at the Canberra Glassworks, sales assistant at Toscan Glass and a group fitness instructor at several gyms.
+He hopes to continue to build his resume through new experiences and residencies to help with applying for permanent residency in Australia within the next three years.

 Area of Interest: